Is the Working Disabled Medicaid Buy-In Right for You?

 Keeping Working Disabled Medicaid Buy-In Coverage

-Usually, once you are approved for the Working Disabled Medicaid Buy-In, you will continue to qualify as long as your situation doesn’t change.
-If your income, immigration status, residency, or household size changes, let your Division of Public Assistance (DPA) office know within 10 days.
 When you report your changes, the DPA will tell you whether you will continue getting Working Disabled Medicaid Buy-In coverage and if your premium will change.